therealbstern/apcupsd/doc/manual/manual.rst

     the UPS over the network using APC's custom protocol.
 This driver can be used as an alternative to SNMP for UPSes equipped with a modern Web/SNMP management card.
---enable-test  This turns on a test driver
+--enable-modbus  Turns on generation of the MODBUS/RS232 driver (default) --enable-modbus-usb  Turns on generation of the MODBUS/USB driver --enable-test  This turns on a test driver
     that is used only for debugging.
 By default it is disabled.
 --enable-gapcmon  This option enables building the GTK GUI front-end for